Welcome to Edward Charles Novels in History

 The real Stocker family had a neighbour at Blamphayne, the next farm, by the name of Dr Thomas Marwood.
 Both farms still exist and I am told Dr Marwood’s initials are carved over the fireplace at Blamphayne.

 Born in 1512, Marwood travelled to Padua to study medicine and practiced in Honiton until well into his eighties.
 In 1592 he was reputedly invited to London to cure the Earl of Essex, a feat which earned him great wealth.
 He married three times, the third time at the age of 96 (to a lady wonderfully called Patience).
 He built a house in Honiton, which was only demolished during the construction of the railway in 1846.
 However, Marwood House, the house he built for his son, still stands today, at the end of Honiton High Street.

 When a character like that muscles his way into your story, you simply move over and make room.

 Later, after Lady Jane had been executed, and I was looking for another story, it was clear that Richard had to join Marwood, who really did accompany Edward Courtenay, Earl of Devon, on an extended visit to Venice.
 That true story led to Daughters of the Doge.

 Edward Charles was born in South Wales in 1941 and brought up in north London.

 He developed his interest in English social and economic history at school, but, believing it would never find him a job, studied economics and law at the University College of Wales and then took a PhD in corporate finance at (the then formative) Manchester Business School.

 After a short period as a lecturer in Business Studies at Liverpool University he began a career in finance and management consulting, before entering the City and international business, working in Europe, the USA and Asia.

 Edward Charles now lives in Devon where, in between writing, fly fishing and walking his dogs, he paints portraits, in oils.
-The results should soon be archived on the Paintings page.
+The results are archived on the Paintings page.